McStasMcXtrace/iFit/iOptim/README.txt

       OutputFcn: 'fminplot'
        PlotFcns: []

-The 'fminplot' show the optimization procedure criterai and first 1-3 parameter values during the optimization.
+The 'fminplot' show the optimization procedure criteria and first 1-3 parameter values during the optimization.